sockjs/websocket-multiplex/README.md

 Fork Information
 ===================
-This is a fork of the websocket multiplex library with changes.
+This is a fork of the websocket multiplex library with changes to how stream is implemented.

 WebSocket-multiplex
 ===================